Quantum linear system algorithm with optimal queries to initial state preparation: Multiplicative approximation of success probabilities

 \subsection{Block preconditioning}

 As aforementioned, when applying the quantum linear system solvers, we are often in the intermediate regime where $1\ll \frac{1}{\sqrt{p_{\text{succ}}}}=\frac{\alpha_{A^{-1}}}{\norm{A^{-1}\ket{b}}} \ll \kappa=\alpha_{A}\alpha_{A^{-1}}$.
-Thus, the cost of querying $O_b$ can be quite significant even with our optimal scaling algorithm.
-We now describe the third main contribution, a simple block preconditioning technique, that artifically boosts the amplitude of solution norm $\norm{A^{-1}\ket{b}}$ and thereby reduces the complexity of initial state preparation.
-In fact, for solving differential equations and processing eigenvalues, the initial state query cost can even be reduced close to constant (in the evolution time and degree of the input polynomial).
+Thus, the cost of querying $O_b$ (which depends on $\frac{1}{\sqrt{p_{\text{succ}}}}$) can be quite significant even with our optimal scaling algorithm.
+We now describe the third main contribution, a simple block preconditioning technique, that artifically boosts the solution norm $\norm{A^{-1}\ket{b}}$ and thereby reduces $\frac{1}{\sqrt{p_{\text{succ}}}}$ and hence the complexity of initial state preparation.
+In fact, for solving differential equations, preparing ground states and processing eigenvalues, the initial state query cost can even be reduced close to constant (in the evolution time, inverse spectral gap and degree of the input polynomial).
 See \sec{precond} for further details.

 Our block preconditioning technique targets at a subspace containing the initial state.
 Specifically, suppose that there is an orthogonal projection $\Pi_{\text{cond}}$ whose image includes the initial state